JCube

-JCube is a shopping centre located in Jurong East, Singapore.
-It is home to Singapore’s first Olympic-size ice rink and the first IMAX theatre in the suburbs.
+JCube was a shopping centre located in Jurong East, Singapore, that operated from 2 April 2012 to 6 August 2023.
+It used to house an Olympic-size ice rink and Singapore's first IMAX theatre in the suburbs.
 It was built on the former site of the Jurong Entertainment Centre.

-The name, JCube was decided on after a naming competition held in 2010.
-J represents the mall’s location in Jurong.
-Cube represents what JCube was designed to look like - an ice cube.
-It was co-designed by RSP Architects and Benoy.
-It is owned by CapitaMall Trust and managed by CapitaMalls Asia.
+JCube was owned by CapitaLand Integrated Commercial Trust before it was acquired by CapitaLand Development in 1Q 2022.
+During JCube's operations, the mall was managed by CapitaLand Retail Management (a wholly owned subsidiary of CapitaLand Investment).

 History

 Prior to its construction, Jurong Entertainment Centre, a shopping centre, was located on its current site.
 It was closed for redevelopment in October 2008 and was expected to be completed by 2011.
-However, due to the financial crisis of 2007–2010 and high construction costs, the redevelopment programme was delayed.
+However, due to the 2008 financial crisis and high construction costs, the redevelopment programme was delayed.
 The building was completely demolished in February 2010.

 On 21 May 2010, CapitaMall Trust held a groundbreaking ceremony for its new mall on the site of the former Jurong Entertainment Centre.
-The 204000 sqft new mall, named JCube, comprises five levels of retail, two basement levels of car park and a rooftop landscaped plaza.
+The 204000 sqft new mall, named JCube, comprised five levels of retail, two basement levels of car park and a rooftop landscaped plaza.

+The name, JCube was decided on after a naming competition held in 2010.
+J represented the mall’s location in Jurong, while Cube represented what JCube was designed to look like - an ice cube.
+It was co-designed by RSP Architects and Benoy.

 In 2012, CapitaLand and Singapore Sports Council jointly opened a non-profit Olympic-size ice skating rink, The Rink.

-JCube opened and welcomed shoppers on 2 April 2012 and is managed by CapitaMalls Asia.
+JCube opened and welcomed shoppers on 2 April 2012 and was managed by CapitaMalls Asia.

 Due to the opening of Jem and Westgate and declining number of shoppers, J.Avenue, located on Level 2 of JCube, was launched on 6 September 2014.
-J.Avenue is mainly targeted at the young, and to keep them returning, retail concepts will be constantly updated throughout the year.
-There are trick art installations so that people can take selfies with interesting backgrounds.
-Since their target audience, the young, are more tech-savvy, J.Avenue also launched an online portal, featuring some merchandise available at the stores in J.Avenue.
+J.Avenue was mainly targeted at the young, and to keep them returning, retail concepts would be constantly updated throughout the year.
+There were trick art installations so that people could take selfies with interesting backgrounds.
+Since their target audience, the young, were more tech-savvy, J.Avenue also launched an online portal, featuring some merchandise available at the stores in J.Avenue.

-On 7 February 2023, CapitaLand announced that JCube will be redeveloped into a 40-storey residential tower with commercial spaces on the bottom two floors.
-The new development is slated to be completed in 2027.
-To facilitate redevelopment, JCube will cease operations at 2200 on 6 August 2023.
-The change in development is to complement the future Jurong Lake District.
+On 24 January 2022, CapitaLand Development (CLD), the development arm of CapitaLand Group, announced that it had entered into a sale and purchase agreement to acquire JCube from CapitaLand Integrated Commercial Trust.

+JCube closed on 6 August 2023.

 Green initiatives

 In 2011, JCube was awarded the Green Mark Platinum award by the Building and Construction Authority in Singapore.
-It is estimated that the mall will save 7,793,984 kWh/year in energy and 3,419m3/year in water.
+It was estimated that the mall saved 7,793,984 kWh/year in energy and 3,419m3/year in water.